Visyond/website-hugo/site/content/landings/improved-spreadsheet-management-and-governance-for-you-and-your-clients.md

 ---
 title: Test - del
 topImage: /img/banner.jpg
-videoTitle: "Visyond offers a new approach \x03of securing and managing your \x03spreadsheet data"
+videoTitle: Visyond offers a new approach of securing and managing your spreadsheet data
 videoDescr: >-
   Meet the future of financial spreadsheets.
 Powered by machine intelligence, Visyond’s unique cloud spreadsheet Platform helps you save time, reduce errors